What is hyperopia?

 Correction of hyperopia

-Hyperopia can be successfully treated with refractive surgery (up to 6 diopters), whether or not it is combined with astigmatism or presbyopia.
+Hyperopia can be easily treated by refractive surgery (up to 6 diopters) whether or not it is associated with astigmatism or presbyopia.